kookywarrior/moomooio-recorder/README.md

 # MooMoo.io Recorder
-Record your gameplay without a recorder!
+Record your gameplay without a recording software!

 ## Requirements
 - Any operating system that can run Node.js